 Throughout the adoption process, it's a good idea to benchmark success and celebrate whatever little victories you achieve as more and more users make use of Teams.

 Celebrate wins and ROI benchmarks throughout the adoption process by sharing success stories.
 As small groups demonstrate their ability to save time and streamline the collaboration process, others will hear and share in the excitement.

 With Microsoft Teams, information workers save 4 hours per week from improved collaboration and information sharing*

 *Forrester: The Total Economic Impact™ Of Microsoft Teams

-As mentioned before, monitoring user engagement is an ongoing process.
-It's important to collect feedback from Champions as well as non-champion users regularly to ensure as many people are getting as much out of Teams as possible.
-Feedback collection is also a great way to ensure accessibility.
+Monitoring user engagement and collecting feedback will also ensure success.
 Users with disabilities and differing levels of technical expertise will be able to provide insight into how to make the system work for them.

 Teams is an ever-evolving platform, gaining new features and functionality throughout a long-term growth cycle.
-As this happens, you'll want to make sure you and your users are ready for changes.
-The best way to do this is to follow the Microsoft 365 Roadmap and create ongoing adoption plans.
+As Teams evolves, you'll want to make sure you and your users are ready for changes.
+The best way to prepare is to follow the Microsoft 365 Roadmap and create ongoing adoption plans.

-The most important thing when propelling user adoption with Microsoft Teams is to make sure it's easy to use and effective at what it's meant to do.
+To drive adoption with Microsoft Teams is to make sure it's easy to use and effective.
 Furthermore, it's best to begin the process as early as possible.
 Teams is a solution that will help empower your users and create a truly modern workplace.
-The benefits a solution like this provides, not to mention the time and money it saves, aren't worth losing to poor user experience and unsuccessful user adoption.
+You shouldn't lose the benefits this solution provides to poor user adoption.